Check Effective Permissions

 • Inherited NTFS permissions from parent folders

-• Direct (explicit) NTFS permissions on the target folder
+• Directly set (explicit) NTFS permissions on the target folder

 • Group memberships (including nested groups)